 In this paper, we focus on one major form of fiscal spending, procurement contracts, and construct a transaction-level dataset from 2009 to 2019 building on information from USAspending.gov.
-The type of fiscal uncertainty associated with procurement transactions would come from government budgetary changes - namely, the risk that the federal government may modify or terminate contracts after they have been initially signed.
+The type of fiscal uncertainty associated with procurement transactions would be primarily budgetary uncertainty - namely, the risk that the federal government may modify or terminate contracts after they have been initially signed.
 We find that firm-quarter actual procurement earnings significantly and positively predict analyst earnings surprises.
 The predictability is stronger during periods with heightened budgetary uncertainty (i.e., during the months prior to debt limits events) and for firms with lower bargaining power.
-Around the earnings announcement day, a one SD increase in procurement exposure corresponds to a 1.97% higher chance of the actual EPS beating the analyst forecast and a 9.6 basis point increase in stock return, equivalent to 8.4% per annum abnormal stock returns (over market returns).
+In the return space, a one SD increase in procurement exposure corresponds to a 9.6 basis point increase around the earnings announcement day, or 8.4% per annum abnormal stock returns (over market returns).
 Through the lens of a rational expectation model featuring investor loss aversion, fiscal uncertainty and imprecise information, we demonstrate this predictability in a closed form solution.
 Analysts under-forecast firm earnings associated with fiscal uncertainty; in other words, analysts perceive government contracts as rather risky.

-USAspending, gov is an online portal managed by the federal government to provide detailed information about government spending.
+USAspending.gov is an online portal managed by the federal government to provide detailed information about government spending.
 For each procurement contract, federal agencies are mandated to report every transaction and its obligated amount, representing the funds committed by the federal government to the recipient (firm).
 Our two independent scraping exercises (10/1/2023-1/18/2024 and 8/8/2024-11/5/2024)demonstrate that most of the government agencies release transactions in a timely (but not immediate) manner, within 30-40 days after the transaction date, except for Department of Defense, which has a 90-day delay mandate for security reasons.
 Transaction-level data becomes available in 2008 and becomes reliable following the global financial crisis.
 As a result, our main sample period covers June 2009 to December 2019.
 Given our empirical design, we focus on a group of firms for which procurement contracts should matter, specifically those that have a positive obligated transaction amount for more than half of our sample period.
 After we incorporate financial and I/B/E/S databases, our final sample includes 474 firms and 19,027 firmfiscal quarters.
 As expected, manufacturing, information and utility industries are well-represented, while industries related to retail trades, hotels and arts and entertainment are not.